What Times Are Normal for Swimmers My Age?

 If you just started swimming, it can be hard to know if you’re doing well.
 What’s a good time and what’s a normal time for someone your age?

-It’s hard to determine the exact average swimming speed, because it depends on who and what you’re averaging. , although 80 percent of Americans say they know how to swim, only a bit over half of those people are actually able to pass a basic swim safety test.
+It’s hard to determine the exact average swimming speed, because it depends on who and what you’re averaging.
+According to a Red Cross survey, although 80 percent of Americans say they know how to swim, only a bit over half of those people are actually able to pass a basic swim safety test.
 That means the average swimming speed for a 50 or a mile is much slower when you factor in all those nonswimmers.

 You can also use the results from all the different Masters meets as a way to figure out some range of average swim times by age.
-Look through to see times for everything from the 50 freestyle to the 1650 and other strokes.
+Look through the USMS meet results database to see times for everything from the 50 freestyle to the 1650 and other strokes.
 You can sort the meet database by age, distance, year, and even short course (25 yards or meters across) or long course (50 meters across).

 For example, if you search for 50- to 54-year-old men’s 100-yard freestyle in 2018-19, the fastest time is 48.26 seconds.
 But the middle time of the top 500 is 1:04.64.
 For the 25- to 29-year-old women, the average swimming time for the 1650 (the swimming competition version of a mile), out of the times recorded, is around 21:30.